Osakwekiki/osakwekiki/README.md

-## Hi. my name is Ike IT Proffesional
+## Hi. my name is Ike IT Profesional